-Ordinary S Dor phases in luminous blue variables
+S Dor variability of luminous blue variables

-Fig 1 Hertzprung-Russell Diagram showing the location of a few quiescent LBVs in the S Dor instability strip.
+Fig. 1 Hertzprung-Russell Diagram showing the location of a few quiescent LBVs in the S Dor instability strip.
 LBVs, during S Dor-type outbursts, move to the right showing T ~ 9-8000 K. Giant LBV eruptions are located at the top of the diagram, with luminosities exceeding 107 that of the Sun.
 Credits: Picture from Rest et al. 2012, Nature, 482, 375.

 Our main goal is creating a database of well-monitored light curves of nearby LBVs, with coverage spanning years to decades (see, e.g. the visual light curve of AG Car in Fig. 2).
-A major resource is the archive of photographic plates of Asiago, and former data of Prof. Leonida Rosino.
+A major resource is the archive of photographic plates of Asiago, and former data from Prof. Leonida Rosino.

-Fig 2 Visual light curve of LBV AG Car, spanning about 70 years.
-Credits: AAVSO light curve generator
+Fig. 2 Visual light curve of LBV AG Car, spanning about 70 years.
+Credits: AAVSO light curve generator.